-Elaheh Fatemi Pour: Elaheh is completing her MRes and will be starting her PhD proper in October.
-Her interests include experimental economics with a special focus on gender issues.
+Elaheh Fatemi Pour: Elaheh's interests include experimental economics with a special focus on gender issues and immigration.
+Elaheh's other supervisor is Nathan Canen.

-Ceren Bengu Cibik: Ceren works on the relationship between self-awareness and dishonesty which has resulted in one joint paper together so far (here).
+Ceren Bengu Cibik: Ceren worked on the relationship between self-awareness and dishonesty which has resulted in one joint paper together so far with me (here).
+She is now based at Ofcom.

 Antonio Schiavone: (Thesis entitled "Essays on Old and New Media, their Interaction, and their Effect on Voters and Representatives"): in his PhD Antonio worked on several topics in public economics and political economy with a particular focus on the media and internet.
 Antonio completed his PhD in 2021/22 and is currently working as a post-doc in Bologna.
 His other supervisors were Victor Lavy and Michela Redoano.